cockroachdb/docs/cockroachcloud/cmek.md

 At the time that you enable CMEK for a cluster, {{ site.data.products.db }}:

-1. Rotates the store key and encrypts it using the CMEK key.
+1. Creates the store key and encrypts it using the CMEK key.
-1. Rotates the data key and encrypts it using the encrypted store key.
+1. Creaters the data key and encrypts it using the encrypted store key.
-1. Propagates the new store key and data key to cluster nodes.
+1. Propagates the store key and data key to cluster nodes.
+1. Starts the cluster.

 Going forward:

-1. The cluster can start only when the CMEK key is available.
+1. The cluster can start only when the CMEK key is available to decrypt the store key.
 If the CMEK key becomes unavailable or you revoke the cluster's access to the key, the cluster can't start until access is restored.
 1. Each time the store key is rotated, the new store key is also encrypted using the CMEK key.
 1. Each time the data key is rotated, the new data key is encrypted using the encrypted store key.
 1. Newly-written data is written using the current data key.
 Data is read using the data key that was used to encrypt it.